syedumerahmedcode/primefaces/README.md

 ```

----> run the jetty server using 'mvn jetty:run' ---> Open localhost:8080 ---> default page is the index.xhtnl page.
+---> run the jetty server using 'mvn jetty:run' ---> Open localhost:8080 ---> default page is the index.xhtml page.

 ## Explanation of JSF and Spring integration